Thomas Sidney: Bowes Manor

 In 1855, Sidney leased the Bowes Manor in Bowes Park, after the death of Sir Thomas Wilde, 1st Baron Truro, later purchasing the property in 1866.
 He began developing the western border of the estate in 1870, laying out what is now Palmerston Road in around 1870, and building 30 large houses backing onto the New River.
 He also paid for much of the construction of the St Michael-at-Bowes Church, which was completed in 1874 and in which he is now buried.

 Upon his death in 1889, the manor and estate were put up for sale, but no purchasers came forward, and it was instead leased to the guardians of the poor of St Mary's Church, Islington; it later became ran down and divided up for development, and then sold for building in 1899.

 Other activities

 Sidney was also a Justice of the Peace for Middlesex and Westminster and a Deputy Lieutenant for London.
-He was also an Overseer of the Poor in 1849, but was exempted, and the became a churchwarden for 1852/1853.
+He was also an Overseer of the Poor in 1849, but was exempted, and then became a churchwarden for 1852/1853.